obsession -> habit

 something that self-help / habit formation books seem to miss is that you have to become obsessed with something before it becomes a habit.

-when I look back at some habits I've formed or broken, they were sparked out of obsession. the key in my experience for creating or breaking any habit is just obsession. none of the advice in those books ever worked for me, because I never went 'all-in'.
+when I look back at some habits I've formed or broken, they were sparked out of obsession.

 - I obsessed over the gym for months, working out is something I do every day now.